Contributing

 main - Describe what changed and why

-Happy hacking 🚀 If something is unclear, feel free to open an issue or discussion.
+Happy hacking 🚀 If anything is unclear, feel free to open an issue or discussion.